ycpcs/cs350-fall2016/assign/assign01.md

 In order to have the stack use space efficiently, the backing array should grow dynamically as necessary.
 Use the following rule to determine when to expand the array:

-  - If the stack is full, double the size of the backing array.
+  - If the stack is full, double the capacity of the backing array.

 **Tasks**